 BEST HOTELS IN IN KOH TAO IN SHARK BAY:

-The Fisherman’s Villas is surrounded by peace and nature in Koh Tao, The Fisherman’s Villas offers cosy self-catering villas with stunning ocean views.
-Free transfers upon arrival and departure from/to Mae Haad and free shuttle service can be arranged upon request.
-Shark Bay, popular area for snorkelling and diving is only 400 m away.
-Nearby attractions include Sairee Beach, Nang Yuan Island, Mae Haad Pier.
+The Fisherman’s Villas is surrounded by peace and nature in Koh Tao, featuring cosy self-catering villas with stunning ocean views.
+The hotel has free transfers upon arrival and departure from/to Mae Haad.

-Cape Shark Villas offers luxurious villas and a private beach area.
+Cape Shark Villas, featuring luxurious villas and a private beach area.
 Each stylish villa boasts a private terrace, a dining area and air-conditioned bedrooms.
-Cape Shark Pool Villas is 3.7 km from Sairee Beach and 6.8 km from Nangyuan Island.
-It is a 15-minute drive from Mae Haad Pier.
-Samui Airport is located 62 km away.

-Jamahkiri Resort & Spa provides luxurious accommodation along Thian Og Bay on Koh Tao Island.
-It offers WiFi and pier transfers for free.
-It has a private beach, a pool and a PADI certified diving centre.
+Jamahkiri Resort & Spa has a private beach, a pool and a PADI certified diving centre.
 The resort’s prime location, allows guests to enjoy excellent diving and snorkelling spots.
-It is a 1 hour 45 minutes by boat from the resort to Koh Samui and a 1.5-hour boat ride to Chumpon Pier.

 Where should I stay in Koh Tao for the first time?